rodennis/pain/README.md

 - Send user session to API
 - Display session on homepage
 - Allow user to click on card and display data at a new route
-- Allow user to edit/delete workout
+- Allow user to delete workout
--

 #### PostMVP

+- Allow user to edit workout
 - Incorporate user authentication
 - Incorporate videos showing how to do workouts
 - Allow for sharing workout videos